erikpukinskis/confgen/README.md

 - [x] Don't bump packages every time you run confgen
 - [x] Maybe don't allow extra random commands in `yarn build`.
 Just start over each confgen?
 - [x] Allow yarn commands to specify a version range
+- [ ] Required packages should understand peerDependencies, and maybe we only move dev->non-dev, we don't move non-dev->dev
 - [ ] Rename `builds` to `runtimes`?
 - [ ] Rename `check` to `validate` so we can have a `yarn validate` command
 - [ ] Make the build artifacts adhere to some kind of naming scheme (app.html, server.js, etc)